-It offers a distinctive combination of interdisciplinary study and specialisation.
-It provides the training required for advanced research in social and economic history; it offers specialised study in a chosen historical period (mediaeval to modern), and training in knowledge transfer, where students communicate aspects of their research to non-academic audiences.
+The programme offers a distinctive combination of interdisciplinary study and specialisation.
+It provides the training required for advanced research in social and economic history; as well as specialised study in a chosen historical period (mediaeval to modern), and training in knowledge transfer, where students communicate aspects of their research to non-academic audiences.

 The ultimate intention is to prepare students for work beyond the MSc, either doctoral research or employment in related areas.

 - This interdisciplinary programme offers training in the research methods required for higher-level research in social and economic history.

 - You will develop an understanding of, and critical engagement with, a variety of approaches to social and economic history, including quantitative and qualitative analyses.

 - You will be exposed to the distinctive debates and controversies relating to the social and economic history of your chosen specialist period, and will enhance your ability to engage in such debates.

 - The innovative 'History in Practice' modules offer essential training in the communication of your research to academic and non-academic audiences.

 Students study eight modules over Semesters 1 and 2.
 The four ‘Social Science’ modules offer essential training in quantitative and qualitative methods, and in the philosophy and methodology of the social sciences.

 Students also take History in Practice 1 and 2, a pair of modules specifically tailored for this MSc that provide key training in the communication of research to academic and non-academic audiences.